-Should I Consider a Traditional Denture or Implant Overdenture?
+Should I Consider Traditional Denture or Implant Overdenture?

 Choosing between traditional dentures and overdentures involves many factors such as your budget, the number of teeth you have remaining, and your personal preferences.
 Read on about the pros and cons of each type of denture.

 Are you missing all of your teeth, or just some?
-Do you want a denture that will stay in place without any attachments or one that will snap onto existing teeth?
 How important is it to you to have a natural-looking smile?

 If you’re struggling with uncomfortable dentures or have a few good teeth remaining, you may be wondering if you should get a traditional denture or an overdenture.
 Here’s a look at the key differences between the two types of dentures to help you make a decision.